+We have the following text in 10.24.5 (Timing measurement procedure)

+For non-DMG STAs, both the Timing Measurement frame and the corresponding Ack frame shall be transmitted using a single RF chain.

 Here is the definition of receive chain in the spec

+Note that Clause 21 (DMG) does not make any reference to “chain”.
+The concept of “antenna” is used instead.
+So the changes proposed here have no effect on DMG.

 Proposed Resolution : Revised

-NOTE TO EDITOR : Please add the following definitions to Section 3.1 (Definitions):
+EDITOR : Please add the following definitions to Section 3.1 (Definitions):

 RF chain: A receive chain or a transmit chain.